jackreimers/Blog/static/data/blog/sending-emails-with-ms-graph/post.md

 slug: sending-emails-with-ms-graph
 ---

-Recently I have been exploring options for sending emails programmatically for my contact form and found that most email services are expensive and include a lot of marketing focused features that I don't need.
+Recently I have been exploring options for sending emails programmatically for a contact form and found that most email services are expensive and include a lot of marketing focused features that I don't need.
 I instead opted to use a cheap Exhange Online plan and the Microsoft Graph API.
-Here is a step-by-step guide on how to do it.
+Here's how you can do it too!

 <!--endintro-->